top of page

 • If you are doing anything other than a very gradual approach, clear your calendar and make sure your baby sleeps in the crib and only in the crib until s/he’s learned to fall asleep there (in most cases this will take five days to two weeks).

-In most cases, these steps will lead to your baby putting together sleep cycles on his or her own.
-If that doesn’t happen, our next blog in this series covers how to extend naps when they don’t extend on their own.
+In most cases, these steps will lead to your baby sleeping as much as s/he needs to sleep for each nap.
+If your baby's naps remain shorter than you expected, it could still be normal, especially if your baby has low sleep needs or long night sleep (discussed in our first nap post).
+If you feel confident that your baby needs longer naps, our next blog in this series covers how to extend naps when they don’t extend on their own.

 bottom of page